 5. La Gritta Restaurant

 For a romantic evening for two, pay a visit to La Gritta Restaurant.
 With superb vistas across to La Maddalena Islands where you can watch a beautiful sunset, the service here is top quality, and their tasty home-cooked Mediterranean menu is well worth sampling.
-Find out more on their website.

-Top places to stay in Palau
+Where to stay in Palau

 4* Park Hotel & Spa Cala di Lepre